-- 11.1.
-The main legal issues arising from this Report are as follows: - 11.2.
-The Council is responsible for the regulation of Hackney Carriage and Private Hire licensing in the Borough. - 11.3.
+- 10.1.
+The main legal issues arising from this Report are as follows: - 10.2.
+The Council is responsible for the regulation of Hackney Carriage and Private Hire licensing in the Borough. - 10.3.
 A policy is necessary to ensure proper regulation of the trade and ensure that high standards are maintained.
 In order for such a policy to be fit for purpose, it needs to be regularly reviewed and amended to reflect change, so that regulation of the trade is consistent and remains effective.
-Regulation is essential to ensure effective safeguarding in the Borough. - 11.4.
+Regulation is essential to ensure effective safeguarding in the Borough. - 10.4.
 Failure of the Council to properly regulate Hackney Carriage and Private Hire licensing in the Borough and the failure to maintain a policy that is fit for purpose leaves the Council and any decisions made in relation to licensing open to legal challenge.
-Any such challenge carries both financial and reputational risk for the Council. - 11.5.
-The Council must be able to demonstrate effectiveness of the policy and provide confidence and reassurance regarding its implementation. - 11.6.
+Any such challenge carries both financial and reputational risk for the Council. - 10.5.
+The Council must be able to demonstrate effectiveness of the policy and provide confidence and reassurance regarding its implementation. - 10.6.
 Consultation is a vital part of the process.
 The consultation has been carried out over a sufficient period of time and in line with the Council's strategy on communication, engagement and consultation, and the Gunning Principles.
 The results of the consultation will be reported forward through the remainder of the decision making process.

-Equalities and Health 12.1.
+11. Equalities and Health

+- 11.1.
 Equality impacts: The subject of this Report is a policy, strategy, function or service that is new or being revised.
-An equality and health impact assessment is attached at Appendix 5.
-12.2.
+An equality and health impact assessment is attached at Appendix 5. - 11.2.
 Health impacts: The outcome of the health screening question requires a full Health Impact Assessment to be completed.
 An equality and health impact assessment is attached at Appendix 5.

+12. Data Protection Implications - Data Protection Impact Assessment (DPIA)

+The second completion and the prometer □ use systematic and extensive profiling with significant effects; □ process special category or criminal offence data on a large scale; or □ systematically monitor publicly accessible places on a large scale

+12.1 A DPIA must be completed where there are plans to:

+☐ use new technologies:

-Data Protection Implications - Data Protection Impact Assessment (DPIA) 13.1.
-A DPIA must be completed where there are plans to: □ use systematic and extensive profiling with significant effects; □ process special category or criminal offence data on a large scale; or □ systematically monitor publicly accessible places on a large scale □ use new technologies; □ use profiling or special category data to decide on access to services; □ profile individuals on a large scale; □ process biometric data; □ process genetic data; □ match data or combine datasets from different sources: □ collect personal data from a source other than the individual without providing them with a privacy notice ('invisible processing'); □ track individuals' location or behaviour; □ profile children or target marketing or online services at them; or ☐ process data that might endanger the individual's physical health or safety in the event of a security breach 13.2 Following consideration of the above, there are no Data Protection implications arising from this report which would require a DPIA.
-Human Rights 14.1.
-There are no Human Rights issues arising from this Report Sustainability (including climate change and change adaptation measures) 15.1.
-Does the proposal result in an overall positive effect in terms of sustainability (including climate change and change adaptation measures).
+□ use profiling or special category data to decide on access to services;

+□ profile individuals on a large scale; □ process biometric data; □ process genetic data; □ match data or combine datasets from different sources; ☐ collect personal data from a source other than the individual without providing them with a privacy notice ('invisible processing'); □ track individuals' location or behaviour; □ profile children or target marketing or online services at them; or ☐ process data that might endanger the individual's physical health or safety in the event of a security breach

-Positive (Opportunities/Benefits)
+12.2 Following consideration of the above, there are no Data Protection implications arising from this report which would require a DPIA.

+13. Human Rights
-15.2.
-Please detail any positive/negative aspects:

-- Vehicles registered with the Council at a younger age would have a smaller CO2 footprint; - Newer vehicles create the potential to improve local air quality over time: - Newer vehicles are generally expected to be safer, cleaner and more efficient; - The Council through its policy would be ensuring that vehicles will comply with the latest emission standards.
+- 13.1.
+There are no Human Rights issues arising from this Report - 14.
+Sustainability (including climate change and change adaptation measures) - 14.1.
+Does the proposal result in an overall positive effect in terms of sustainability (including climate change and change adaptation measures). - 14.2.
+Please detail any positive/negative aspects: - 14.2.1.
+Positive (Opportunities/Benefits) - Vehicles registered with the Council at a younger age would have a smaller CO2 footprint; - Newer vehicles create the potential to improve local air quality over time; - Newer vehicles are generally expected to be safer, cleaner and more efficient: - The Council through its policy would be ensuring that vehicles will comply with the latest emission standards.

-15.2.2.
+14.2.2.
 Negative (Threats)